bakkot/MenuBarVolume/README.md

 <key>LSUIElement</key>
 <true/>
 ```
 in the app's `Info.plist`.
-Unfortunately, recent versions of XCode don't generate this file.
-You are supposedly able to set properties by going to the "Info" page for the target and adding your property, but I did this and it didn't cause the actual `plist` file in the app to contain the key.
-I don't know if I'm doing something wrong or this is a bug.
+You are supposedly able to set properties by going to the "Info" page for the target and adding your property, but this only worked on some versions of XCode for me.

 Regardless, I worked around this by manually editing the `plist` and then re-signing with `sudo codesign -f -s -  MenuBarVolume.app`.